Practical Information

 IT and internet

 All students are required to bring their own computer to class.
 Internet access is provided for all students on campus.
-There is an IT support centre which can help students with their school related IT issues.
+There is an IT support centre which can help students with their school-related IT issues.

 Digital student platforms

 Regardless of which programme you follow, you will use digital platforms to access teaching materials, submit assignments, check your results, communicate with tutors, find your timetable and attendance record, and check your school email.
-It is important that you familarize yourself with these platforms as quickly as possible.
+It is important that you familiarise yourself with these platforms as quickly as possible.

 Student cards